 - Make a hole in the center of the veggies.
 Pour the eggs and one tablespoon of the soy sauce into the hole and scramble them into the hot cauliflower, stirring constantly, until cooked, about 1 minute.

 - Stir in the remaining soy sauce and the black pepper.
 Cook 1 more minute.
-Turn heat off and stir in the sesame oil.
-Sprinkle with the green onions and serve.
+Turn the heat off and stir in the sesame oil.
+Sprinkle with the green onions.
+Serve the cauliflower fried rice immediately.